jonlpersson/ed-latimore/site/_posts/2015-10-29-no-one-gives-a-shit-about-you.md

 Life isn't fair.
 Well actually, it is fair because it's unfair to everyone.
 If you're having trouble wrapping your head around that then [reading this](/life-isnt-fair/) might help.

-## You Can Have Whatever You Want… If You're Willing to Pay The Price
+## You can have whatever you want… If you're willing to pay the price

 Maybe the lifestyle you want is only possible with a job that requires selling ability.
 Go become a damn good salesman.